Loring Air Force Base: Accidents and incidents

 Loring also had its share of incidents that did not result in fatalities over the years.
 On 6 March 1955, a B-36 Peacemaker crashed and burned in a snowbank at Loring.
 All crewmembers were able to escape unharmed.

 On 26 June 1958, a B-52D (55‑0102) burned on the ground at Loring and was destroyed.

 On 25 May 1969, a KC-135A (56–3602) broke in two after aborting takeoff.
 The cause was a frozen water injection surge tube.

 On 19 July 1970, a B-52G (58‑0208) also caught on fire and was destroyed on the ground.

 Base culture and civilian life

-Families at the base were able to take advantage of many of the opportunities that the facility provided for them, as life at Loring was not all military-related.
+Families at the base were able to take advantage of many of the opportunities provided for them, as life at Loring was not all military-related.
 Although Loring was constructed with support facilities including a hospital, chapel, and schools, other forms of civilian life were added over the years as well.

 Education

 Younger students on the base attended Damon Elementary School or Harrison Elementary School.
 Kindergarten-age children would attend school in either morning or afternoon sessions, and the older students were given the standard fare of lunch offerings.
 School educators were rated highly in the state.
 Students in grades 7 through twelve attended the nearby Limestone High School.

 To those who were no longer in secondary education, there were opportunities as well.
 The Northern Maine Vocational Technical Institute offered courses that would help students with introductory college-level classes.
 Husson College offered credits to those working to earn an associate's or baccalaureate degree in business.
 The nearby University of Maine at Presque Isle offered classes in the social and behavioral sciences, as well as humanities and liberal studies.
 Embry-Riddle Aeronautical University offered a bachelor's degree in professional aeronautics.
 Credits earned through these programs counted as "on campus" or "residential credit" to those who were enrolled in them.
 Additionally, day, evening, and night classes were offered in nearby Caribou and Presque Isle.

-For those who wanted to earn a graduate degree, the University of Denver offered a twelve course program for those wanting to earn a Master of Science degree in systems management.
-Embry-Riddle also offered three graduate degrees, including the Master of Aeronautical Science.
-The University of Maine at Presque Isle also offered a Master of Public Administration as well.
+For those seeking a graduate degree, the University of Denver offered a twelve course program leading to a Master of Science degree in systems management.
+Embry-Riddle offered three graduate degrees, including the Master of Aeronautical Science.
+The University of Maine at Presque Isle offered a Master of Public Administration as well.

 The base's Education Center also provided testing service for those interested in taking exams.
 It provided the CLEP, DANTES Exams, SAT, ACT, the LSAT and GRE exams.
 The Community College of the Air Force also enrolled active duty personnel in its programs as well.
 Credits taken there could be transferred to other affiliated Air Force technical institutions, and personnel could qualify for commissioning programs.